 LILO Stand for last in last out, Boot loader used to load Linux operating system into main memory to introduce its operations.

-4) How can you eliminate ongoing process in Linux?
+4) How can you eliminate the ongoing process in Linux?

-Every process has their unique process ID and to eliminate any process, Kill command can be used.
-If we want to eliminate all the processes at a moment, use kill 0 command.
+Every process has its unique process ID and to eliminate any process, Kill command can be used.
+If we want to eliminate all the processes at a moment, use kill 0 commands.

 5) Which command can you use to display the status of your process?

 ps ux can be used to display the status of your process.

 6) What is the significance of the GNU project?

 GNU is the outcome of the free Software movement initiated by Richard Stallman.
 It gives birth to the LINUX operating system.
 GNU project was designed to construct a UNIX-like operating system but it should be open source.

 7) What do you mean by Linux Kernel?